|Independent Folklorists' Section|

 Expertise as well as expectations and remuneration for independent folklorists vary greatly.
 As such, independent folklorists have a vested interest in discipline-wide discussions about standards and practices in work, pay and fieldwork ethics.
 The Independent Folklorists’ Section takes an active role in these discussions within AFS as well as with state and federal agencies.
 See the AFS position statement on Compensation for Self-Employed Folklorists.

-Travel Stipend for Independent Folklorists
+Two Travel Stipends for Independent Folklorists

 Andrea Graham 2013-2015